ecemkzlck/deprem-yurtlar-maili/donation-methods.md

 ### AHBAP

 AHBAP is a Turkish non-governmental organization that provides humanitarian aid to people in need.
-AHBAP has been providing aid to the victims of the earthquake in Turkey and Syria.
+AHBAP has been providing aid to the victims of the earthquake.

 AHBAP accepts donations in the form of bank transfers, credit card payments, and cryptocurrencies.
 You can donate to AHBAP by visiting their website.